 No Directors or key management personnel held any ordinary shares in the Company during the current or comparative financial year.

 Loans to key management personnel

 There were no loans to key management personnel during the current or prior reporting period.

-Signed in accordance with a resolution of the Board of Directors at Fairy Meadow on 21 September 2020.
+Signed in accordance with a resolution of the Board of Directors 15 September 2023.